MassiveCraft/Factions/README.md

 ====================
 This plugin will allow the players on the server to create factions/guilds.
 The factions can claim territory that will be protected from non-members.
 Factions can forge alliances and declare themselves enemies with others.
 Land may be taken from other factions through war.

-With this plugin...
+The goals of this plugin:

-* The players will effectively take care of anti-griefing themselves.
+ * The players should be able to take care of anti-griefing themselves.
-* There will be politics and intrigues on your server.
+ * Inspire politics and intrigues on your server.
-* The players can enjoy guilding and team spirit.
+ * Guilding and team spirit! :)

 Usage
 ---------
+Read the full userguide here: [http://mcteam.org/factions](http://mcteam.org/factions)

 The chat console command is:

  * `/f`